-Our Wound Care & Hyperbaric Center, managed by Healogics®, provides specialized treatment for chronic or nonhealing wounds.
+UF Health Leesburg Hospital Wound Care Center provides specialized treatment for chronic or non-healing wounds.
 Any wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.
 That's where our expertise can help.

 Partnership for successful healing

-Nonhealing wounds occur most frequently in the elderly and in people with diabetes.
-Almost 24 million Americans have diabetes, and 6.5 million of them are estimated to live with chronic wounds.
-Leesburg Regional Wound Care & Hyperbaric Center has partnered with Healogics®, the world's largest wound care management company, to deliver excellent evidence-based care to patients with chronic wounds in Lake, Sumter and Marion counties.
-Healogics® Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 92 percent healing rate within 31 days to heal, and extremely high patient satisfaction.
+There is a chronic wound epidemic, with 6.7 million Americans currently living with non-healing wounds.
+Our Center has partnered with Healogics, the nation's largest provider of advanced wound care services, to deliver excellent evidence-based care to patients with chronic wounds.
+Healogics centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 92 percent healing rate within 31 days to heal, and extremely high patient satisfaction.

 Wound care specialists